Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 All he got in reply was a weary, distant nod.
 But, Ian settled down and curled up without complaint.
 Good enough.
 Bruuk couldn’t fix the problem, but he could *be there.* And tomorrow, they’d have the job to distract them.

-Still...It wasn’t the good end to the night he’d hoped for.
+Still...
+It wasn’t the good end to the night he’d hoped for.

 They watched in silence.